 Can I attend full time?

-If you’re interested in a full-time mid-career program at MIT Sloan, we recommend that you consider the MIT Sloan Fellows Program in Innovation and Global Leadership.
+If you’re interested in a full-time mid-career program at MIT Sloan, we recommend that you consider the MIT Sloan Fellows Program.

 Can I attend online?